kurollostalat/egypt-real-estate-analysis/README.md

 ## Future Improvements
 - Apply IQR or Z-score filtering for more robust outlier handling.
 Right now outliers are only flagged visually via boxplot.
 - Location-aware imputation for missing down payment values instead of a simple mean.
-- Re-check the size–price correlation with Spearman or log-transformed values to see if it's a real weak relationship or an outlier artifact.
+- Re-check price correlations with Spearman or log-transformed values, since the weak Pearson correlations across the board could partly be an artifact of extreme outliers in price and size.

 ---
 **Author**: Kurollos Talat · [LinkedIn](https://linkedin.com/in/kurollos-talat-49409520a) · kurollostalat@gmail.com